Introduction – Successful Community Gardens Increase Self-Reliancy

 Community gardens often have access to land and water, which makes it easier to grow a variety of plants and vegetables.
 Additionally, community gardens usually have a variety of plants and seeds available, which makes it easier to find the right variety for a particular climate or soil type.

 Community gardens also provide the opportunity to learn from and work with other gardeners, which can be extremely beneficial for beginner gardeners.
 Finally, community gardens make it easier to share tools and resources, which can make gardening much more efficient and enjoyable.
+Community gardens also allow sharing of obscure knowledge such as weed eater hacks.

 Volunteers are essential for the success of a community garden.
 They provide the necessary labor to build and maintain the garden, as well as the opportunity to bring people together.
 Volunteers also help to build relationships within the community, connecting gardeners with each other and with their local environment.